-FASM1S-xxx is an FM analog broadcasting exciter / transmitter for the 87.5 - 108MHz band.
+FM06TX is an FM analog broadcasting exciter / transmitter for the FM band (normally, 87.50-108 MHz).
 It achieves high stability thanks to the latest technology PLL-based design.
-It has also an embedded FM STEREO Encoder circuit, to provide a total solution for any broadcaster.
-Power levels are denoted from the suffix numbers after the FASM1S.
-For example FASM1S-250 is the 250W Nominal RF output model (capable to work up to 300W max) & the FASM1S-500 is the 500W Nominal RF output model (capable of up to 600W max output).
+It also has an embedded FM Stereo encoder to provide a total solution for any broadcaster.